QuanEstimation: An open-source toolkit for quantum parameter estimation: State optimization

 In the case that the parameterization is described by the Kraus operators, replace {\codefont state.dynamics()} with the code {\codefont state.Kraus(K,dK)}.
 The parameters above have already been introduced previously.
 The default settings {\codefont W=[]} and {\codefont M=[]} means $W=\openone$ and the measurement is a SIC-POVM.
 The optimization method can be adjusted via {\codefont method=" "} and corresponding parameters can be set via {\codefont **kwargs}.
 The available optimization methods and corresponding default parameter settings are given in Table~\ref{table:StateOpt_paras}.
+The dynamics can also be solved with ODE by setting {\codefont dyn\_method="ode"}.
+One exception is that when {\codefont method="AD"} is applied.
+In this case ODE is not available for now.
 Two files "f.csv" and "states.csv" will be generated at the end of the program, which include the values of the objective function in all episodes and the final obtained optimal probe state.
 When {\codefont savefile=True}, the states obtained in all episodes will be saved in "states.csv".
-In the multiparameter estimation, the HCRB can also be chosen as the objective function by calling the codes:
+In the multiparameter estimation, the HCRB can also be chosen as the objective function by calling the code:

 Notice that if {\codefont method="AD"}, {\codefont state.HCRB()} is not available.
 Similar to the control optimization, if the users invoke {\codefont state.HCRB()} in the single-parameter scenario, a warning will arise to remind them to call {\codefont state.QFIM()} instead.